 For the majority of my twenties, I thought health was really just about food and exercise.
 While both of those things are important, I had no idea that what I was putting on my skin on a daily basis was negatively impacting my health.

-But when I got pregnant with my daughter, I suddenly cared a lot more about what potential dangers were lurking in my lotion and lipstick.
+When I got pregnant with my first child at age 31, I suddenly cared a lot more about what potential dangers were lurking in my lipstick, and how harmful ingredients impacted pregnancy.

 It turns out ignorance was bliss.
-I was shocked to learn how many harmful ingredients are in makeup and skincare products.
-And I was even more surprised to find out there is little to no government regulation in the cosmetic industry.
+I was shocked to learn the number of harmful ingredients in skincare products.
+And, I was even more surprised to find out there is little to no government regulation in the cosmetic industry.

-According to the Environmental Working Group, the average woman uses 12 products containing 168 unique ingredients every single day.
-Most contain endocrine disrupters, which can affect hormonal balance and fertility.
-Some contain ingredients with clear links to cancer.
+According to a survey done by Environmental Working Group, the average woman uses 12 products containing 168 unique ingredients every single day.
+Some of these are know carcinogens and endocrine disruptors, which can inhibit your body’s ability to balance hormones.

-Think ingredients with proven harmful effects are regulated in personal care products?
-Think again.
-There is almost zero federal regulation of the cosmetics industry in the United States.
+Unfortunately, there is little to no federal regulation of the cosmetics industry in the United States.
 A product can go straight from manufacturing to store shelves without any type of approval or mandatory safety testing.
 The Food and Drug Administration only regulates misbranding or false advertising on packages—not what actually goes inside the packages.

 But that’s not the only problem.
 If a product is sold in stores and consumers (like me and you) report problems—like a lotion caused a severe reaction—the company does not have to report the complaint to the FDA.
-And even if the FDA is alerted of the complaint?
+And when the FDA is alerted of the complaint?
 The FDA has no authority to issue a recall of cosmetic products.
+Companies must self regulate.

 - In July 2018, Johnson & Johnson was ordered to pay a $4.96 billion settlement to 22 women who found asbestos in talc in baby powder caused their ovarian cancer.